 When launching a new plumbing business, no network is quite as valuable as your family and friends.
 Pretty much all households need plumbing work at some point, so make your inner circle your first point of call.
 Once you’ve got a bit of a following you can start to build clients via other channels.
 Word of mouth is invaluable, as are marketing channels like social media.

-Check out our Marketing Toolkit that offers practical advice to building up your customer base, including examples of what other trades businesses are doing to generate more work.
+Check out our Marketing Plan for Plumbers that offers practical advice to building up your customer base, including examples of what other trades businesses are doing to generate more work.

 It’s important to be realistic and honest with yourself here.
 If you know that admin isn’t one of your strengths, look for tools that can help.
 In this day and age, there is technology and apps developed for trade businesses.
 Make sure you check out the plumbing software available to help save you time and make your business more efficient.

 If you’ve got the gift of the gab, make the most of it when you’re dealing with customers.
-Plumbers sometimes need to solve problems customers might be embarrassed about – like blocked toilets – so use your gift to put them at ease.
+Plumbers sometimes need to solve problems customers might be embarrassed about (blocked toilet anyone?) so use your gift to put them at ease.

 Whatever your strengths, work them to your advantage.
-Then identify weak points, and take steps to work on improving your aptitude, or simply outsourcing to experts.
+Then identify weak points, and take steps to work on improving your own skills, or simply outsourcing to experts.
 We’re talking specialist processes like accounting and web development.

-Finding it difficult to figure out where you rock, and where you crash and burn?
+Finding it difficult to figure out where you smash it and where you crash it?
 Running a SWOT analysis is a great way to not only understand your strengths (S) and weaknesses (W), but also identify opportunities (O), and anticipate threats (T).

 What is a SWOT analysis?

-Usually Strengths and Weaknesses are internal aspects of your business (what you’re good at, what you’re not so good at), while Opportunities and Threats are external forces (what is likely to impact on your business in a negative or positive way).
+Usually, strengths and weaknesses are internal aspects of your business (what you’re good at, what you’re not so good at).
+At the same time, opportunities and threats are external forces (what is likely to impact on your business in a negative or positive way).